-Since the Server communicated with the PiCs/MMCs over Ethernet, an Ethernet network must be in place.
+Since the Server communicates with the controllers over Ethernet, an Ethernet network must be in place.
 Depending on the cabling, distances, inter connectivity requirements, etc., this system may include bridges, routers, hubs, etc..
-The network itself should be fully tested and be known to operate before attaching the PiCs/MMCs and the Server computers.
+The network itself should be fully tested and be known to operate before attaching the controllers and the Server computers.
 Contact your system administrator for assistance or consult instructional documentation and manuals to setting up the network.
 It is beyond the scope of this Users Manual to discuss networking topics in any detail.

-Once the network is in place and the Server computers and PiCs/MMCs are attached, check connectivity using available network testing tools and programs such as ping.
+Once the network is in place and the Server computers and controllers are attached, check connectivity using available network testing tools and programs such as ping.